 I graduated from Eindhoven University of Technology (the Netherlands) with a degree in Chemistry & Chemical Engineering.
-For my PhD, I moved to research institute IMO/IMOMEC in Belgium where I was part of the BIOSensors group of prof. Wagner.
+For my PhD, I moved to research institute IMO/IMOMEC in Belgium where I was part of the BIOSensors group of Prof Wagner.
 There, together with Maastricht University, I developed polymer-based sensing platforms that were used for the electrochemical and thermal detection of neurotransmitters.
 After finishing my PhD, I continued as a postdoctoral researcher within the same group to focus on aptamers as recognition elements.
 In 2014, I started working in the organic chemistry group of Prof Kilburn at Queen Mary University of London.
 Instead of biomimetic receptors, I focused on enzymes (“natural” receptors) and studying enzyme catalysis with electrochemical methods.
-My independent research started at Manchester Metropolitan University in 2015.
-In 2018, I was promoted to senior lecturer in Chemical Biology in 2018.
+My independent research started at Manchester Metropolitan University in 2015 where I was promoted to senior lecturer in Chemical Biology in 2018.
 Since March 2019, my group has moved to Newcastle University where I am a senior lecturer in the school of Engineering (Advanced Materials group) and the current deputy director of Chemical Engineering.
 My research group focuses on developing novel (portable) sensing platforms that can be used in sustainable healthcare.